philipp-mohr/pyopencl-extension/README.rst

    * Usage of this framework forces consistent code when programming for GPU.
    * Allows debugging of OpenCl-Programs through kernel emulation in Python using a visual debugger (tested with Pycharm).
    * OpenCl emulation allows to find out-of-bounds array indexing easily.
-   * Integrated profiling feature give quick overview over performance bottlenecks.
+   * Integrated profiling features give quick overview over performance bottlenecks.
    * ...